 “Pioneer Elite SP-EBS73 is good example on how to mix style and technology to get a future-proof and high quality music experience at a fairly affordable price.”

-The 3 inch sized woofers and 1 inched tweeters, although small in size, produce relatively high quality sound.
-Also, its Digital Signal Processing (DSP) technology constantly adjusts sound balance to keep bass effects powerful and music sounding rich and detailed, no matter how loud you play it.
-[Check Full Review]
+The 3 inch woofers and 1 inched tweeters, although small in size, produce relatively high quality sound.
+Also, the MM-1s digital signal processing (DSP) technology constantly adjusts sound balance to keep bass effects powerful and music sounding rich and detailed no matter how loud you play it.

-It comes with a 3.5mm mini jack input slot, along with a USB 2.0 port to connect to your PC.
+The speakers come with a 3.5mm mini jack input slot as well as a USB 2.0 port to connect to your PC.

-Bowers and Wilkins excels in keeping the design minimal without much mess, hence why you’ll see the wire setup at the bottom of the speaker that technically doesn't hinders with the speakers design.
+Bowers and Wilkins excels in keeping the design minimal with the wire setup at the bottom of the speakers, ensuring that the overall look is clean and put together.

-It handles all sort of music from hip hop to rap, and from heavy metal to classical and acoustic as well.
+They can handle all genres of music from hip hop to rap, heavy metal to classical, and play well with acoustic too.

 “Bowers and Wilkins MM1 may not be your ideal bookshelf speakers to say the least, however if you want a hassle free setup and need full sized hifi speakers specially for laptops, the MM1’s just won’t disappoint.”

-The bass unit features Wharfedale’s innovative woven Kevlar cone, mounted on a rigid die-cast chassis, a combination which delivers a rich / detailed bass / mid-range output with superb dynamic performance.
+The bass unit features Wharfedale’s innovative woven Kevlar cone, mounted on a rigid die-cast chassis, a combination made to deliver a rich, detailed bass and a mid-range output with superb dynamic performance.

-Its color combination includes a classy cabinet finish of Mahogany Red Veneer which is masked over by grey tungsten cloth grille.
+The design includes a classy cabinet finish of mahogany red veneer masked by a grey tungsten cloth grille.

-On first listen they may not sound that great as it does need a certain burn in time for the audio to really kick in.
+On first listen they may not sound that great as they require a certain burn-in time for the audio to really kick in.
 We recommend getting an excellent amp like this one and a set of excellent cables, as these additions can affect the sound drastically.

 “If you have the place and are very well aware of the size of these bookshelf speakers from Wharfedale, you really wouldn’t go wrong anyway.
 Just make sure you have an open room and plenty of space for sound to bounce around and the reverberations to kick in.”